-This is the date set the by company, on which the dividends are deposited are paid to the stockholders.
-Only those stock holders whose buy the stock before the Ex-dividend date are entitled to get the dividend.
+This is the date set the by the company, on which the dividends deposited are paid to the stockholders.
+Only those stockholders who bought the stock before the Ex-dividend date are entitled to get the dividend.

 So, I hope you have understood all the dividend dates explained above.
 As I already mentioned earlier, the Ex-dividend date is the most important date among all.
 I will summarize the above dividend dates explained here:

 |Notes||The date the dividend is announced by the company||The date before which you must own the stock to be entitled to the dividend.||The date by which you must be on the company’s record books as a shareholder to receive the dividend.||The date the dividend is paid to shareholders.|

 Now, let me give you an example of the company’s board of director’s press conference so that you get a good knowledge of the above dividend dates explained.